Hichem-Chabou/Recipes-Nutritions/README.md

 $ npm install
 `
 4. Then `$ cd src` or go to the "src" folder
-5. Open App.js in the text editor of your choice
+5. Open App.js in a text editor
 6. Change the following:

 		const APP_ID = process.env.REACT_APP_ID;